What is Prefest?

 epilepsy or other seizure disorder;

-a thyroid disorder;
+a thyroid disorder; or

-high levels of calcium in your blood; or
+high levels of calcium in your blood.

-How should I take Prefest (estradiol and norgestimate)?
+How should I take Prefest?

 Estradiol may increase your risk of developing a condition that may lead to uterine cancer.
 Call your doctor at once if you have any unusual vaginal bleeding while using this medicine.

-Store at room temperature away from moisture and heat.
+Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?